 Tommy Thompson – Founder & Director

-For the past 40 years, Tommy Thompson has taught the Alexander Technique to professional and Olympic athletes, dressage riders, scientists, physicians, corporate and university professionals, musicians, dancers, actors, children and the disabled.
-He has an active private teaching practice and has given close to 400 workshops for Alexander teachers and trainees in the U.S.A., England, France, Ireland, Spain, Hungary, Canada, the Netherlands, Switzerland, Germany, Austria, Italy, Japan and Israel.
+For the past 39 years, Tommy Thompson has taught the Alexander Technique to professional and Olympic athletes, dressage riders, scientists, physicians, corporate and university professionals, musicians, dancers, actors, children and the disabled.
+He has an active private teaching practice and has given close to 400 workshops for Alexander teachers, teacher trainees and the general public in the U.S.A., England, France, Ireland, Spain, Hungary, Canada, the Netherlands, Switzerland, Germany, Austria, Italy, Japan and Israel.
 Tommy is founder and Director of the Alexander Technique Center at Cambridge, which has been training Alexander teachers since 1983.
 Tommy is also on the faculty at Harvard University where he teaches the Technique to graduate students enrolled in the Institute for Advanced Theater Training, Harvard University/Moscow Art Theater and the American Repertory Theater.
 Tommy also served as special assistant to the 1976 Olympic USA Heavyweight Rowing Crew.

 Prior to teaching the Alexander Technique full time, Tommy enjoyed a eighteen year career in professional and university theater.
 He holds a M.A./Ph.D.
 (A.B.D.) in theatre arts/dramatic criticism from the University of California at Santa Barbara (1972).
 A former Assistant Professor of Drama and Managing Director of Tufts Arena Theater at Tufts University, and Lecturer at Harvard University, Tommy has acted in and directed over 200 theater productions, working, acting or directing with such notable artists as Jerzy Grotowski, actor/producer Michael Douglas, Jerry Turner (of the Oregon Shakespeare Festival), Georgi Paro (Dubrovnik), Robert E. Lee (Inherit the Wind) and Tennessee Williams in a revival of Eccentricities of a Nightingale (1977).
 He taught, acted, or directed at the Pasadena Playhouse and later at the Oregon Shakespeare Festival, Loeb Drama Center (now The American Repertory Theater), California Institute of the Arts and other American repertory companies.

 Tommy is co-founder, charter member, and first Chair of the Executive Board of Directors of Alexander Technique International (ATI).
 His contributions to ATI earned him the ATI Life Time Membership Award.
 He is also an Honorary Member of ATI France (ATIF), the Irish Society of Alexander Technique Teachers (ISATT), and a teaching member of the Japan Alexander Technique Association (JATA).
 He served as Chair of ATI’s Executive Board from 1993-1998 and Assistant Chair from 2000-2005.
 In October 2007, Tommy resigned after serving on the ATI Executive Board for sixteen years.
-His last office held in ATI was chair of ATI’s International Committee, where he establised a network of translators from the various countries needing translation from English to their mother language.
+He is the current chair of ATI’s International Committee.

 Tommy also co-founded the Alexander Technique Association of New England (ATA) in 1982 and the Frank Pierce Jones Archives and the F. Matthias Alexander Archives, housed in the Wessell Library at Tufts University.
 He was ATA’s director for six years.

 Tommy has taught in over twenty teacher-training courses around the world.
 Tommy presented papers at both the First and Second International Congresses for Alexander Teachers, and was one of the Second Generation Teachers invited to give master classes at the Third International Congress in Switzerland in August 1991.
 Tommy presented three classes as part of the presenters’ forum at the Sixth International Congress in Freiburg, Germany in 1999.
 In addition, he delivered a paper, “Inhibition as Direct Experience” which was published in The Congress Papers.
 At the Eighth Annual Congress for the Alexander Technique in Lugano, Switzerland, Tommy was invited as one of the Continuous Learning Teachers and gave master classes for the Japanese teachers.
 He has been invited for the third time to the world congress of Alexander Teachers in Lymerick, Ireland in 2015 as one of the teachers in the Continuous Learning classes.

-Tommy is currently completing a book in progress while beginning a book on the Alexander work, The Gift of Self.
+Tommy is currently completing a novel Just Like Always in progress, while beginning a book on the Alexander work, Ease of Being: Perspectives on The Alexander Technique

 Tommy’s late wife Julie Ince Thompson was a certified teacher of the Alexander Technique and a member of Alexander Technique International.
 She served on the faculty of the Alexander Technique Center at Cambridge, The Boston Conservatory of Music, Dance and Theatre, and The Harvard Summer Dance Center.
 Julie was a beloved member of the Boston dance community, particularly well known for her performance Tamsen Donner a Woman’s Journey (1982-2002) which portrayed the pioneer adventures of the Donner Party in the 1800s.
 The Julie Ince Thompson Theatre at the Dance Complex in Cambridge, MA was named in her honor after her death.